-Exiting the PC Interface

-There are different ways to exit the PC Interface.
+Exiting the PC Interface There are two different ways to exit the PC Interface.
 You can exit the PC Interface using the "locked" option which specifies that the current configuration will be present next time you start up the PC Interface.
 You can select this option as follows.

-System, Exit, Locked

-Another way to exit the PC Interface is with the "unlocked" option which presents the default configuration next time you start the PC Interface.
+System, Exit, Locked Symbols are lost when you use the "System Exit Locked" command; however, you can reload them (after you reenter the PC Interface) with the "System Symbols Global Load" command.
+The other way to execute the PC Interface is with the "unlocked" option which specifies that the default configuration will be present the next time you start up the PC Interface.
 You can select this option with the following command.

-System, Exit, Unlocked Or, You can exit the PC Interface without saving the current configuration using the command:

-System, Exit, No\save
+S ystem, E xit, U nlocked